 Exeter Chapel Choir

 Some students choose Exeter College simply because of its choir.
 It is well known as one of the best mixed voice ensembles in the University, and is the only choir in Oxford or Cambridge under the sole direction of the Organ Scholar to sing three Evensongs a week.
-It has a busy schedule of concerts with orchestra and organ in addition to the daily round of services in the stunningly beautiful and spacious neo-Gothic Chapel.
+It maintains a busy schedule of concerts with orchestras such as the Oxford Philomusica in addition to the daily round of services in the stunningly beautiful neo-Gothic Chapel.
 Recent concert repertoire has included Bach, Duruflé and Mozart.
-The Choir is active in the recording studio, with three CDs recorded recently on the Regent and Herald labels.
+The choir is also active in the recording studio, having released the critically acclaimed, world premiere recording of Stanford’s Mass in G on EM Records in 2014.

 Three services and four rehearsals per week, in addition to special services and concerts.